TheGamerCoder121/tos-page/README.md

 ## Notes
 This is made for <strong>Jake Hamblin's Paypal Website</strong>

-I will be making some changes to this to make it more web respnsive
+I will be making some changes to this to make it more web responsive

 ## Installation
 1. Make sure in Jake's config, the "tos" field is set the the proper page.